-Below are ideas and resources to get your school started!
+Below are best practices, ideas and resources to get you started:

 - Share our fact sheets with faculty, agencies and students: Social Work Education's Role in Voter Turnout and Agencies Role in Voter Turnout